Hire Expert Data Engineers

 • Why would MapReduce be a useful tool in this project?

-• How long would it take you to get an MVP for this project?
-Give me a breakdown of the components
+• How long would it take you to create an MVP for this project?
+Give me a breakdown of the components.

 • Describe the technologies you would use to complete this project.
 What are the trade-offs involved in using them?